oginni76/line-counter-cli/README.md

 ## How the program works
 It consists of two functions
-The first traverses through your directory(folder) and files to get which would be worked on or ignored The second function is what is responsible for counting the lines
+1. The first traverses through your directory(folder) and files to get which would be worked on or ignored
+2. The second function is what is responsible for counting the lines.

 ## Comments